QuentinSauvage/ElLocoRacing/README.md

 Sometimes, when the car turns, the wheels are stuck.
 If this happens, try to brake and it should work.

 For now, the best time of the player can only be seen while playing in the editor.
-When this will be fixed, it will be possible for the player to import its own musics by copying it in the _Radio_ folder.
+When this will be fixed, it will be possible for the player to import its own musics by copying them in the _Radio_ folder.